 You can debug apps developed with the NativeScript framework from both the NativeScript CLI and Visual Studio Code.

-debug command builds and deploys new package on the connected device/emulator.
+debug command builds and deploys a new package on a connected device or emulator.
+By default, it also starts to track for changes the

 Note Changes inside

-info.plistor any of the resources folders) will trigger a rebuild before resuming the livesyncing.
+Info.plistor any of the resources folders) trigger a rebuild after which livesyncing is resumed.

 To start the debugger for Android, run the following command: